NOLA Youth Works

 Questions or Concerns?

 NOLA Youth Works will provide quality summer experiences that build a pipeline to careers for local youth ages 13-21.
 Experiences will focus on creating a career- ready workforce.
 As such, our programs are intended to have a long-lasting and long-term impact on each participant.
 Youth will earn a much needed paycheck and, equally as important, gain experience that helps them define, and advance their career goals.
-Through deliberate program design, cross-sector collaborations and strategic incentives, the NOLA Youth Works 2017 program will continue to host five distinct program opportunities; NORDC Teen Camp, Work and Learn, Signature, Traditional, and Intern NOLA programs.
+Through deliberate program design, cross-sector collaborations and strategic incentives, the NOLA Youth Works 2017 program will continue to host six (6) distinct program opportunities; NORDC Teen Camp, Work and Learn, Signature, Traditional, Junior Camp Counselor (JCC), and Intern NOLA programs.

 2017 NYW Dates